Maxamillian/emailService/README.md

   ```

 3. **Open the application in your browser to initiate the service:**

   In your browser, navigate to `localhost:3000`

+## Customize your email

+Navigate to controllers/emailer.js.
+Starting on line 5 is an object which contains the information of the email.
+This data is the only thing you should have to edit in order to customize your email.

 ## Testing the backup service